centrapay/streamsub/README.md

 Consumer groups are scoped to a stream.
 Different consumer groups can share the same name if they are created on different streams.

-The StreamSub client can be instructed to create Redis stream consumer groups for all registered subscribers.
+When initialized, the StreamSub client will automatically create Redis stream consumer groups for all registered subscribers.

 Redis docs: [XGROUP][]